UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Free nights plans provide zero-cost electricity during off-peak hours but charge inflated premiums during the rest of the day.

 Understanding the mechanics behind these contracts requires looking at how grid demand fluctuates.
-These packages are essentially specialized time of use electricity plans that divide your billing into distinct pricing periods based on the time of day.
-Energy providers can offer these unique structures because your home is equipped with a smart meter, a digital device that precisely tracks your kilowatt-hour consumption down to the hour or even the 15-minute mark.
-When you’re shopping for electric plans, you’ll notice these companies define specific windows where your energy charge drops to absolutely zero.
+Free nights or weekends plans are essentially specialized time-of-use electricity plans that divide your billing into distinct pricing periods based on the time of day.
+Energy providers can offer these unique structures because your home is equipped with a smart meter, a digital device that precisely tracks your consumption.
+When you’re shopping for electric plans, you’ll notice these companies define specific windows where your energy supply charge drops to absolutely zero.

-Working from home or having a stay-at-home family member makes these promotional plans often a poor fit unless you can heavily automate your home.
-The inflated daytime rates will quickly drain your budget while you run your computer and air conditioning during peak hours.
+Heads Up: Working from home or having a stay-at-home family member makes these promotional plans a notoriously poor fit.
+The inflated daytime rates will quickly drain your budget while you run your computer, lighting, and air conditioning during peak hours.

 A man on a laptop comparing a fixed energy rate bill against a cheaper free nights plan bill.